EU Licensed4.8/5

 Full blood count

-An annual FBC can detect macrocytic anaemia caused by B12 or folate deficiency.
-An unexplained rise in mean cell volume (MCV) should prompt B12 and folate measurement.
+An annual FBC can find macrocytic anaemia.
+This is caused by low B12 or folate.
+If your mean cell volume (MCV) rises for no clear reason, check B12 and folate levels.

 Blood pressure, lipids and weight

-These are part of the standard diabetes annual review and help assess overall cardiovascular risk.
-Metformin has a neutral to slightly beneficial effect on all three parameters.
+These are part of the standard diabetes annual review.
+They help assess your overall heart risk.
+Metformin has a neutral or slightly good effect on all three.

 Foot checks, eye screening and urine albumin